 Sam Oh is the Founder and CEO of Mountain Capital Management.
 He received a BS from the University of Pennsylvania’s Wharton School and an MBA from the Yale School of Management.
 Mr. Oh currently serves on the Board of Advisors for the Yale School of Management and the Squash Committee for the University of Pennsylvania.
 Greenwich, CT.

 Nan O’Neill is a current board member of the Carver Center, Port Chester, NY and is on the Steering Committee for The Taft School’s capital campaign.
 Rye, NY.

 Jeannie Rose is the first female President of the Board at The Hotchkiss School.
 She currently serves on the Board of the New York Cystic Fibrosis Foundation and is a trustee of Brunswick School.
 She is a graduate of Princeton and holds an M.B.A. from Harvard.
-She chairs the Nominating and Governance Committee.
+She chairs the Governance Committee.
 Greenwich, CT.

 Mark Walsh is the cofounder of Silverpeak Real Estate Partners.
 Mr. Walsh holds a BA from Holy Cross and a JD from Fordham, where he currently sits on the board of the Urban Law Center.
 He is also a member of the Board for the Ziman Center for Real Estate at UCLA’s Andersen School of Management.
 Rye, NY.

 Annick Winokur is the founder of Sportsometry, a non-profit entity which uses squash and basketball to improve students’ understanding of math and physics concepts.
 Annick is a graduate of Vanderbilt University and a former Director of the Brady Squash Center at Yale.
 Mrs. Winokur is the Secretary.
 Fairfield, CT.